Jon-b-m/middleware/README.md

 In order to use this middleware you first need to have the pump history accessible to FreeAPS X. This requires use of Ivan's dev branch.

-<B>Please do not change TDD = 0, because that will result in doubling your TDD, since it counts from 0.
-This middleware requires 24 hours of pump history data for an accurate TDD count.
-Middleware will only run if >= 23 hours of pumphistory data.
-TDD calculation has only been tested with Omnipod.</B>
+<B>Please do not change TDD = 0, because that will result in doubling your TDD, since it counts from 0. </B>

 ---------------------------------------